 Performs purchasing and accounts payable activities, for approval.

 Researches new grant opportunities and evaluates the viability of their implementation in Limestone County.
-Independently meets the public, giving information requiring some knowledge of departmental policies and procedures.
+Assists the County Attorney.

 The Limestone County Commission will consider a resolution to re-draw the County Commission district lines, in order to equalize population among the four districts at the regular meeting of the Limestone County Commission scheduled for November 15, 2021, at the Clinton Street Courthouse Annex located at 100 South Clinton Street, Athens, AL, at 10:00 AM in the County Commission Meeting room on the second floor.
 Maps of the proposed County Commission district lines are available for viewing online HERE, at the Limestone County Courthouse, the Clinton Street Courthouse Annex at 100 S. Clinton St., and the Washington Street Courthouse Annex at 310 W. Washington St.